leahemerson/GPS-Jingle/README.md

 # GPS-Jingle

 Takes in a .gpx file and creates a jingle based on elevation change.
 The idea is to be able to create a song based on your run, bike.
-Warning: the songs are not usually great-sounding, but thats the joy of something unique to each excursion.
+Warning: the songs are generally not easy on the ears, but the idea is that it is unique to each excursion.

 I implemented this idea by expanding on exsisting code: